 Are you someone who loves to engage with people and facilitate learning?
 Do you like designing, creating, working with a wide variety of mediums?
-Then apply to be one of our interns and come join our team of creative, passionate and (sometimes) quirky Museum employees!
+Then apply to be one of our interns and come join our team of creative, passionate and (sometimes) quirky employees!

-The Museum is offering a variety of internship experiences for the upcoming summer.
+The Science Museum or Virginia is offering a variety of internship experiences for the upcoming summer.
 As an intern, you will learn the methods and theory behind inquiry-based learning and teaching in an informal science setting.
 You will be trained in key skills for careers in teaching, museums, or the nonprofit world.
 Come learn informal education techniques, program development, and how a museum operates.
-In addition, interns help participate in daily Museum activities.
+In addition, interns help participate in daily Science Museum activities.

 Should you have any questions please reach out to Laura Brady, Volunteer Coordinator, firstname.lastname@example.org.

-The Science Museum of Virginia is excited to offer paid internships for Summer 2022!
+The Science Museum of Virginia is excited to offer paid internships for Summer 2023!

 To raise awareness of professional opportunities among students of all backgrounds, summer internships are being offered in science education to students enrolled at an accredited college or university.